 When learning any language, it is essential to become familiar with different terms of endearment used.

-These terms of endearment can depend on factors, such as age, gender, and relationship to the person being referred to.
+These terms of endearment can depend on factors such as age, gender, and relationship to the person being referred to.

 It makes sense why Spanish people usually use Abuela and Abuelita to refer to their grandmothers.
 Nonetheless, you can use these words to refer to any grandmother, regardless of nationality.
-Both the terms show respect love and make a grandmother feel special.
+Both the terms show respect and love and make a grandmother feel special.

 It’s essential to use the terms of endearment appropriately.
 While these two are good terms, you can’t just pick any term to call your grandmother.